EHoTiNKA/Maper/README.md

 ## Contributing

-If you want to contribute to the BrokolWeb, you can:
+If you want to contribute to the Maper, you can:

 - Report bugs and issues by creating a new issue in the repository.
 - Suggest new features and improvements by creating a new issue in the repository.